markshust/markshust.com-gatsby/content/blog/2019/03/13/magic-pass-through-viewmodels-magento-2/index.md

 <?php
 namespace Foo\Customer\ViewModel;

-use Magento\Customer\Model\Session as Object;
+use Magento\Customer\Model\Session as Generic;
 use Magento\Framework\View\Element\Block\ArgumentInterface;

 class Session implements ArgumentInterface
 {
-    private $object;
+    private $generic;

-    public function __construct(Object $object)
+    public function __construct(Generic $generic)
     {
-        $this->object = $object;
+        $this->generic = $generic;
     }

     public function __call($method, $args)
     {
-        return $this->object->$method(...$args);
+        return $this->generic->$method(...$args);
     }
 }
 ```

 What we are doing here is just using DI to instantiate the `Magento\Customer\Model\Session` object,  then use `__call` to "pass-through" calls made to this ViewModel to this customer session object.
 This is the ViewModel in it's entirety.
-Note how I'm also naming the `$object` here -- this is purely so we can copy/paste this file over and over again and we just need to change the namespace, class name & imported class for each ViewModel, then we're done.
+Note how I'm also naming the `$generic` here -- this is purely so we can copy/paste this file over and over again and we just need to change the namespace, class name & imported class for each ViewModel, then we're done.

 Now, say we are programmatically adding an `authlinks` block to the `layout/default.xml` file of our theme: